 If there are relevant offences, the police can make a representation against the application on crime prevention grounds.
 If the police make a representation there will be a hearing of the representation.

-If no objections are received from the police, the licence will be issued no later than 14 days from the date of application.
+If no objections are received from the police, the licence will be issued.

 Personal licences are now granted indefinitely with no expiry date.
 Equally, if you hold an existing personal licence - this remains valid indefinitely and the expiry date should be disregarded.
 Should you wish to update your licence to remove the expiry date a fee will be charged.